swshon/arabic-dialect-identification/README.md

 Or, if you participate MGB-5 Challenge, you can request segmented wav files to organizer.
 Please find contact information below or fill the form [here](https://forms.gle/CXoQg3HJ4mGoAYhJ6).

 # How to use data
-Each data folder consisted of "segments", "utt2lang", "wav.scp" files.
+Each data folder (dev, train) consisted of "segments", "utt2lang", "wav.scp" files.
 These file format is exactly same as Kaldi data preparation.
-You don't need "segments" file if you downloaded ADI17 dataset from MGB-5 organizer.
+You don't need "segments" file if you downloaded ADI17 dataset from MGB-5 organizer (use dev_segments and train_segments folder in this case).

     segments: segment-level id, YouTube id, start, end time stamp(of segment)
     utt2lang: YouTube id(or segment-level id), dialect label (one of 17 dialects)